-Formatting your WD my Passport external hard drive on your Mac is simple!
-And it will take less than 15 minutes of your time.
+Fortunately, formatting your WD my Passport external hard drive to work with a Mac computer is simple.
+And the whole process will take less than 15 minutes to complete.

 I am a Mac enthusiast with over ten years of experience with computers, hard drives, and more.
-Plus, I own a 2019 Macbook Pro and a 2TB WD external SSD.
+Plus, I own a Macbook Pro and a 2TB WD external drive.

-In this guide, I will show you how to make your WD My Passport usable for your Mac instead of “read-only” with detailed step-by-step instructions.
+In this guide, I will show you how to make your WD My Passport usable step by step, so you can save files to the drive, instead of just “read-only”.

-Steps to Format WD My Passport on Your Mac
+Detailed Steps to Format WD My Passport on a Mac

-Fortunately, formatting it to the right file system for your Mac is simple.
-Here are the steps below.
+Formatting it to the right file system for your Mac is simple.
+Just follow the steps below.

 1. Go to Finder

-Assuming you’re starting with the Mac powered on and the WD my Passport plugged-in, open Finder.
+With your WD My Passport plugged-in, open Finder.
 “Finder” is in your dock, or you can find it in Launchpad or use the spotlight search.

-After you open Finder, click on “Finder” on the top left of your screen, then select Preferences.
+Click on Finder on the top left of your screen, then select Preferences.

 This will open a small window titled Finder Preferences.
 In this window, ensure Hard disks and External disks both have a checkmark next to them.